KhronosGroup/glTF/specification/README.md

 #### Semantics

-Techniques may also optionally define a *semantic* - an enumerated value describing how the runtime is to interpret the data to be passed to the shader.
+Technique parameters may also optionally define a *semantic* - an enumerated value describing how the runtime is to interpret the data to be passed to the shader.

 In the above example, the parameter `light0Transform` defines the `MODELVIEW` semantic, which corresponds to the world space position of the node reference in the property `node`, in this case the node `directionalight1`, which refers to a light node.